 (by SubConsultant’s QA/QC Officer)

-Contractor:
+Contractor: ICF Incorporated, L.L.C.

 Date:

 *‘Deliverable’ shall mean all calculations, drawings, maps, specifications, reports, data bases, logs and other information developed from wells, borings and cores, laboratory data, materials schedules, instrument calibration data and all other items developed, prepared and delivered to Gannett Fleming as specified in the Scope of Work, in any form or media.

+Attachment 2: SUBCONSULTANT SCHEDULE OF RATES